Billing for Standard, Agency, and Partner accounts

 - Sub account C: 1 sGTM container, Pro ($20/month) + 1 Meta CAPI Gateway, Pro ($30/month).

-On June 1, the agency received a single consolidated invoice for $140, with five line items, one per subscription.
-Each line identifies the sub account, the container or gateway name, the plan, and the period covered (June 1 – July 1).
-Sub accounts A, B, and C don't receive any invoices.
+On June 1, the agency receives a single consolidated invoice for $140.
+It includes five line items (one for each subscription) detailing the sub account, product name, plan, and coverage period (June 1 – July 1).
+Individual sub accounts don't receive their own invoices.

 Adding a sub account mid-cycle

-- June 15: sub D moves under agency's billing.
-Sub D's subscription continues uninterrupted, sub D doesn't pay a second time for the period June 15 – July 8 it has already covered.
+- June 15: sub D is moved under the agency's billing.
+Service continues without interruption, and the sub account is not charged again for the period of June 15 – July 8.

-- July 1: Agency's consolidated invoice.
-Sub D's container appears as a new line item, but the portion already paid by sub D for July 1 – July 8 is credited so the agency is only charged for the rest of the cycle.
+- July 1: on the agency’s next consolidated invoice, Sub D’s container appears as a new line item.
+The portion already paid by Sub D for July 1 – July 8 is credited, ensuring the agency is only charged for the remainder of the cycle.

 Comments